 Savara Inc. (together with its subsidiaries "Savara," the "Company," "we," "our" or "us") is a clinical-stage biopharmaceutical company focused on rare respiratory diseases.
-Our lead program, molgramostim nebulizer solution ("molgramostim"), a novel inhaled biologic, is a granulocyte-macrophage colony-stimulating factor in Phase 3 development for autoimmune pulmonary alveolar proteinosis ("aPAP").
-Savara, together with its wholly-owned subsidiaries, operate in one segment with its principal office in Austin, Texas.
+Our lead program, molgramostim, is an inhaled biologic, specifically, inhaled granulocyte-macrophage colony-stimulating factor in Phase 3 development for aPAP.
+Savara, together with its wholly-owned subsidiaries, which include Aravas and Savara ApS, operate in one segment with its principal office in Austin, Texas as of June 30, 2023, though a majority of our employees work remotely.

 Since inception, we have devoted our efforts and resources to identifying and developing our product candidates, recruiting personnel, and raising capital.
 We have incurred operating losses and negative cash flow from operations and have no product revenue from inception to date.
-From inception to June 30, 2022, we have raised net cash proceeds of approximately \$392.9 million, primarily from public offerings of our common stock, private placements of convertible preferred stock, and debt financings.
+From inception to June 30, 2023, we have raised net cash proceeds of approximately \$392.9 million, primarily from public offerings of our common stock, private placements of convertible preferred stock, and debt financings.